-Plus, as he’s wont to do so, Soderbergh massages out a lead performance in Channing Tatum that blends reality and artifice (the story is based on Tatum’s history as a male stripper), taking Tatum’s somewhat limited ability to its best effect by rendering his wooden, low-key style a commentary on the way in which strippers were once people who have been replaced with decayed cardboard cut-outs masquerading as humans.
+Plus, as he’s wont to do so, Soderbergh massages out a lead performance in Channing Tatum that blends reality and artifice (the story is based on Tatum’s history as a male stripper), taking Tatum’s somewhat limited ability to its best effect by rendering his wooden, low-key style a commentary on the alienating un-reality of stripperdom.
 To this extent, the film is also refreshingly impressionistic, keeping us at arm’s length from its characters as we glimpse moments in their lives, rather than shoe-horning in a more “active” plotline which forces events to get in the way of simply living life.
 It’s a stunningly subversive commentary on the nature of performance – Matthew McConaughey playing a self-reflexive caricatured version of his good ol’ boy image (literally saying his catchphrase “all right, all right, all right” on more than one occasion) is just the icing on the cake.

-Elsewhere, Soderbergh’s archly clinical detachment breathes an icy chill into the brutal action scenes, which deconstruct the genre to its vicious, inhuman, artificial roots.
+Elsewhere, Soderbergh’s archly clinical detachment breathes an icy chill into the truly brutal action scenes, which deconstruct the genre to its vicious, inhuman, artificial roots.
 Haywire is an action film absent any sense of flow or grandness to its violence– fights erupt before-cue and are over before they register, directed with intentionally overly-stylized, pointed clinicism to keep them at a distance (the same distance they retain to the completely un-emotive and cynical characters).
 These are detached fight scenes where people hit to kill, not to appeal to an audience, and Soderbergh is out to dare us to enjoy them.
-To the characters, it’s all work and no play, all performance and no reality, and Soderbegh follows through, asking why we as an audience would enjoy watching such images of brutal beat-downs when they predicate themselves on such inhuman decay.
+To the characters, it’s all work and no play, all performance and no escape, and Soderbegh follows through, asking why we as an audience would enjoy watching such images of brutal beat-downs when they predicate themselves on such inhuman decay.
 It’s a stunning critique of action filmmaking, with characters who are pawns for a screenwriter and an audience that demands them to engage in violence for their sake; these characters kill but cannot be bothered to display any emotion or interest whatsoever, icons in Soderbergh’s tapestry which veers between anti-action cinema, ur-action cinema, and a pantomime of either of the above.

 Silver Linings Playbook